marcielmj/yasi/README.md

 # Steam Card Farmer

+This is a fork of [DoctorMcKay/Steam-Card-Farmer](https://github.com/DoctorMcKay/Steam-Card-Farmer) old CLI.

 ## Requires Node.js version 0.12 or greater, or io.js version 1.0 or greater.

 Designed for advanced users.